AI @ Southern Company

 2024 Q3

-Southern Company leveraged natural gas plants to support Microsoft's AI-driven data centers with rapid energy supply, and saw significant stock gains associated with AI-boosted power demand.
+Southern Company integrates natural gas plants for balancing AI-driven data center power needs and experiences significant stock gains tied to surging power demand.

 2024 Q2